 None of the participants was advised to restrict their caloric intake (to lose weight), nor were they instructed to change their physical activity.

 The results are remarkable: after taking into account such variables as age, Body Mass Index, and sex, those in the EVOO group were 40% less likely to develop diabetes than those in the control group.
 Those in the MN group were 18% less likely.
 Taken together, the Mediterranean diet groups were 30% less likely to develop diabetes than those on a low-fat diet.

 The participants in this study reduced their risk of diabetes without trying to lose a single pound.
 (As the authors put it, "Changes in body weight, waist circumference, and physical activity were minor and did not differ by study group.")
 Interestingly, of the 14 points in the dietary questionnaire that related to Mediterranean Diet, both Mediterranean diet groups improved their score in 9 of the points.
 How can you improve your Mediterranean Diet score?
-You can learn more about the principles of the Mediterranean Diet on DrGourmet.com, learn by doing by using The Dr. Gourmet Diet Plan online meal planner (yes, it's free) or read Just Tell Me What to Eat! to see Mediterranean diet principles applied to American foods.
+You can learn more about the principles of the Mediterranean Diet on DrGourmet.com or read Just Tell Me What to Eat! to see Mediterranean diet principles applied to American foods.

 First posted: January 8, 2014

 Updated: December 18, 2019